-Okay, I guess it’s a little edgy to say “boobs” on the air, but in the context it’s presented, it’s really not something that would qualify as “dirty” or salacious.
+Maybe it’s a little edgy to say “boobs” on the air, but in the context it’s presented, it’s not something that would qualify as “dirty” or salacious.

-So no matter how fun or funny the “boobs” feature was, when it came on, alarms went off in our listener’s heads.
-It was like a villain was on the loose at Disneyland.
+So no matter how fun or funny the “boobs” feature was, alarms sounded in the listener’s heads.
+It was like a serial killer on the loose at Disneyland.

 Instead of just presenting “Names for Boobs”, they set it up with an audio version of a “You Must Be This Tall to Ride” tease:

 Jeff: “Okay, we know you’re probably on your way to work or driving your kids to school, so if you have young kids in the car…you probably will need to turn the radio to another station in about 3 minutes, because Jerry is at it again…and some of you probably don’t want your kids to hear what he’s going to be doing.”